To manage traffic flow and ensure the safety of visitors, the Museum has modified its hours of operation until further notice.

 For the comfort of our visitors, the Museum Store is now located in the vast West Room for those who are interested in socially-distanced, touch-free shopping.
 Merchandise will be on display, and Museum Store staff will be assisting shoppers with fulfillment and purchases.
 Credit cards only; cash will not be accepted until further notice.
 Online shopping is now available!

-The Museum is following guidelines from the Office of the Governor, Palm Beach County and the Town of Palm Beach, as well as safety mandates from the Centers for Disease Control and Prevention, to inform its enhanced procedures.
+The Museum is following guidelines from the Office of the Governor, Palm Beach County, and the Town of Palm Beach, as well as safety mandates from the Centers for Disease Control and Prevention, to inform its enhanced procedures.
 The Museum has been rated a GBAC STAR™ Facility, a special accreditation awarded by the world's leading cleaning association to facilities with the most stringent cleaning protocols.

 The Museum is requiring all visitors over the age of 2 to bring their own mask or face covering, which will be required for entry.
 Masks or face coverings must be worn at all times by all visitors as well as Museum staff members while on the Museum's property.
 Visitors will practice safe social distancing of 6 feet while in the presence of others.

 In addition to the Museum’s standard cleaning procedures, new measures to ensure sanitizing on a repetitive basis have been put in place for all high-touch surfaces.
 All restrooms have been modified to accommodate just one person at a time to ensure social distancing and sanitary conditions.